Schossi/ActionAdventureWeb/_pages/manual/content/character.md

   - __SoulsNonPlayerCharacter__ base that provides some default behavior for simple NPC characters
     - __SoulsEnemyCharacter__ attacks when something enters its trigger area
     - __SoulsFriendCharacter__ has some additional objects(talk, trade) when idle and only attacks when damaged

+## Hero

+Most of the player logic is done through the __HeroCharacter__ scripting graph.
+This includes things like Animation Parameters, Context Actions Selection, Damage and Death Handling.
+The graph subscribes to the main StateManager on the HeroSetup object to switch between its Play and Paused states.

+The __HeroPlayerCharacter__ class provides the sheathing behavior and keeps track of important transforms like ItemLeft or Sword.
+These are exposed to visual scripting in HeroSheathingUnit and HeroInfoUnit.
+It also manages presentation of newly found items and passing on confirmations to text boxes.

+The __HeroSkeleton__ character uses the __GenericCharacter__ class from AdventureCore, its entire logic is driven by the HeroSkeleton visual scripting graph.